Best Alternative to Noom Med for GLP-1 2026: Ranked by What You Actually Need | Luma Health

 8. NIDDK.
 Prescription Medications to Treat Overweight & Obesity. niddk.nih.gov

 Medical Disclaimer: This article is for educational purposes only.
 Luma Health competes with Noom Med — readers should consider our competitive bias.
-Noom Med pricing reflects publicly available information as of June 2026 — verify at noom.com/med.
+Noom Med pricing reflects publicly available information as of June 2026 — verify at noom.com.
 Clinical services at Luma Health are provided by Wasef Health, PC.
-Compounded medications prepared by VialsRX, TX Board #35264.
+Compounded medications prepared by VialsRX, TX Board #35264, and are not FDA-approved finished drug products.